Lake Tahoe Elopement Guide

 - Take a hike at a popular Lake Tahoe trail

-- Go shopping at Heavenly Village
+- Go shopping and take a gondola ride at Heavenly Village

 - Check out the Tallac Historic Site